 With the vegetables I used, this made about a quart of filling - your amount could be different, depending on how big your vegetables are.

 This was waaaaaaaay more filling than I needed for the burgers I made, but it's a perfect topping for personal pizzas and English Muffin pizzas.
 You could also use it as a topping for regular burgers.
 Or just make a LOT more Italian sausage burgers.

 Divide the two pounds of sausage meat into four half-pound(ish) portions. you don't need to be exact, but try to get them to look about the same size.
 We'll be making half-pound burgers.
 Yes, they're big.

-Take about 1/3 of one of those portions and form it into a flat patty using the burger press.
+Take about 1/3 of one of those portions and form it into a flat patty using a burger press (you can also do this all by hand.
 Set that aside.
 That will be the top of the burger.
 Take the other 2/3rds of the portion and put that in the burger press.
 You want a little more meat here, because you're making the bottom of the burger, and the sides of the burger.